cyberbotics/webots-doc/reference/display.md

 These functions are used to attach/detach a camera to a display.
 When a camera is attached to a display, the camera images are efficiently copied to the background of the display.
 This is useful for example to draw over some camera rendering or to simulate mirrors.

+After detaching a camera, the pixels that have not been manually drawn will be transparent, i.e. their color will be balck (0x000000) and their alpha value will be 0.0.

 ---

 **Name**